Can Bollywood stand up and drive change? - ExBulletin

 Can Bollywood stand up and drive change?

 The reach and influence of the industry surpasses all other media.
 So far, Bollywood has been best known for the stereotypical portrayal of the good cop fighting the bad politician.
 Violence in uniform is glorified and sanctified, basically.
-This is often the role reserved for the afilmi hero.
+This is often the role reserved for a film hero.
 The dynamic of the elected leader is not well understood.
-This story is so in the air that when NR Narayana Murthy of Infosys once went to inaugurate a training program for IPS officers at the National Police Academy in Hyderabad, he played such a hero policeman. stereotypical and unimaginative against a dirty politician / powerful criminal.

-In contrast, Bollywood now has the first-hand experience of an allegedly bad officer versus a politician in Nawab Malik who patiently exposed some of the wrongdoing while stressing that he is concerned about justice for some 100 more sub-trials. who were victims of overzealousness.
-BCN.
+In contrast, Bollywood now has the first-hand experience of an allegedly bad officer against a politician in Nawab Malik who patiently exposed some of the wrongdoing while stressing that he is concerned about justice for some 100 other sub-trials which were victims of an overzealous BCN.
 Param Bir Singh is another example of a disgraced cop, ousted from the post of Mumbai Police Commissioner, no less, now reported underground.

 These stories are as much the truth as they are about the bad politician.
 But exaggerating one side builds the idea among common people that only the police and various bureaucrats are benefactors, which leads to a distorted sense of how different branches of the establishment work, of the restrictions with which investigative agencies must operate and a poor appreciation of the constitutional framework which is the only safeguard against excesses.